abhishoya/entry-management/README.md

 - Visitor visits the home page.
 - He might choose to check in or check out depending upon the scenario.
 - Upon check in user is required to fill a form with necessary details.
+Form validation using validator.
 This will trigger an SMS and an Email to the host.
 - Check out time is default set to NULL.
 - Upon return the visitor can check themselves out providing the email id they registered with.
 - Check out time is updated and email is triggered to the visitor's email id.